-Based in 2 locations (within easy reach of Ashford, Folkestone, Canterbury & Dover, as well as Faversham), I have developed a practice which the product of 25 years experience of person-to-person work in statutory, voluntary and commercial organisations as well as in private practice.
+Based within easy reach of Ashford, Folkestone, Canterbury & Dover, I have developed a practice which is the product of 25+ years' experience of person-to-person work in statutory, voluntary and commercial organisations as well as in private practice.

-My practice, The Therapy Hour offers a range of psychotherapy, counselling, coaching, supervision and consultancy services, from telephone, online and face-to-face individual counselling, to work with couples, groups, teens and organisations.
+My practice, The Therapy Hour offers a range of psychotherapy, counselling, coaching, supervision and consultancy services, from telephone, online and face-to-face individual counselling, to work with couples, groups and organisations.

 Derived from an integrative approach to psychotherapy and counselling, my aim is to shape my practice and methodology to the unique needs of each client, rather than attempting to shoehorn people into a pre-determined way of working.
 The formulation of an individual package based on feedback from the most recent research starts from the very first moment you contact me, when I begin assessing what you might require.